 Cast: Eddie Redmayne, Felicity Jones, Charlie Cox, Emily Watson, Simon McBurney, David Thewlis, Maxine Peake

-Based on Stephan Hawking’s life and adapted from the 2007 memoir Travelling to Infinity: My Life with Stephen by Jane Hawking, the film highlights the relationship between the two and the struggles of his diagnosis of amyotrophic lateral sclerosis, and his success in the field of physics.
-The movie brings to screen the struggle of holding your partner through illness and how taxing it can be on a person.
+Based on Stephan Hawking’s fallen star and adapted from the 2007 memoir Travelling to Infinity: My Life with Stephen by Jane Hawking, the film highlights the relationship between the two and the struggles of his diagnosis of amyotrophic lateral sclerosis, and his success in the field of physics.
+The movie brings to screen the struggle of holding your partner through mental illness and how taxing it can be on a person.

 28. The Prom